Behemyth/Household/README.md

 ## Machine Setup

+- SSH Key Setup on the host if you don't already have one
+    - `ssh-keygen -t ed25519`
+    - The public key will be used for the worker and manager configuration

+- SSH Key Setup for `mini-behemyth`
+    - `ssh-keygen -t ed25519 -f manager-ssh`
+    - The public and private key will be used for the manager configuration
+    - The public key will be used for the worker configuration

 Follow the steps listed in [the boot configuration files](/config/boot/README.md).

 ## Development Setup

-Must be run through WSL, and not on the shared mount.
+**Must be run through WSL**, and **not** on the shared mount.

 - Clone the repository to a directory of choice
     - `git clone https://github.com/Behemyth/Household.git`